“Please” and “Thank You”Teaching Toddlers Manners and Gratitude

 2. Narrate the Kindness

 Instead of “Say thank you to Grandma,” try, “Grandma brought you this toy because she loves you, let’s thank her so she knows we appreciate it.”
 It’s a soft nudge, not a command.
-Toddlers resist commands like it’s their part-time job.
+Toddlers resist commands like it’s their part-time job, hence why potty training is SOOOO hard.

 Try books like Bear Says Thanks or Thank You, Omu! to normalize thankfulness and generosity.
 Bonus: you get to sit down while reading.
 Glorious.